 Because MMUN Team members serve as chairs and other staff members at UM's Montana Model UN High School Conference, they are often selected to serve as NMUN committee and conference staff.
 In 2013, former MMUN Secretaries-General Robert Cahill (B.S., Business Administration, 2012) and Stephen Carnes (B.A.
 Political Science, 2012) served as assistant directors of UNDP and the Special Committee on Peacekeeping Operations, respectively.
 In 2012, Thecla Backhouse-Prentiss (B.A.
 Political Science, 2011) was the Assistant Director of the NMUN-NY Conference on the Arms Trade Treaty.
 Since 2010, Jennifer Hathaway Spalding (M.A.
 Political Science, 2006) has served on the NMUN Advisory Committee.

 The Montana Model UN Team looks forward to attending future National Model UN conferences in New York.
-The conference is the largest collegiate UN conference in the world, drawing over 3,000 students from 250 schools and five continents.
+The conference is the largest collegiate UN conference in the world, drawing more than 5,000 students from 250 schools and five continents.
 The Team also hopes to participate in international conferences and to partner with international delegations.

-For information on National Model UN conferences, go to http://nmun.org/
+For information on the National Model UN conference, go to http://nmun.org/